v

 Opinions

 Opinions are normally submitted by invitation only, but unsolicited articles will be considered.
 If you wish to enquire further about the suitability of your article, please email the editorial office at [email protected].
 Opinions should include personal and original perspectives on an important research-related topic of interest to the general medical community, or interpretation of recent findings in any research area.
 The aim of opinions should be to stimulate debate or new research, discuss controversial topics, provide a new framework or interpretation of an old problem or current issue, the value of used methods, weaknesses and strengths of any scientific hypothesis, or to speculate on the implications of some recent research.
-Opinions must not contain unpublished or original data, must be supported by evidence, must be fully referenced, must refrain from emotionally charged argumentation.
+Opinions must not contain unpublished or original data, must be supported by evidence, must be fully referenced, and must refrain from emotionally charged argumentation.

 Before You Begin